neondatabase/website/content/docs/functions/json_to_record.md

 ## Example usage

-Consider having `JSON` data representing employee information, and you want to ingest it for easier processing later.
+Consider a scenario in which you have `JSON` data representing employee information, and you want to ingest it for easier processing later.
 The `JSON` data looks like this:

 ```json
 {